Ryan Kaine is on the hunt…

 Definitely not Prentiss.

-The headshot Corky had thrown up on the BMW’s infotainment screen showed Robbie P with light brown eyes, not blue, and Corky’s bio confirmed it.
-The bio also stated that Robbie P stood at nearly six foot two, but the driver was no more than five nine.
+The headshot Corky had thrown up on the BMW’s infotainment screen showed Robbie P with light brown eyes, not blue, and Corky’s detailed bio confirmed it.
+The bio also stated that Robbie P stood at around one hundred and eighty-eight centimetres, but the driver was at least eight centimetres shorter.

 What the hell was going on?

 Driver waited another thirty seconds before shouting something guttural in a language Danny didn’t understand.
-Moments later, one of the front doors opened and a second man in a business suit stumbled out, propelled by the stiff-armed punch of a third man.
+Moments later, one of the front doors opened and a second man in a business suit, his short hair thinning on top, stumbled out, propelled by the stiff-armed punch of a third man.

 The man in the suit bunted into one of the columns supporting the portico’s canopy and fell to his hands and knees.